 In reality, I think there is a different dynamic at play.
 I have heard administrators and those who support the current practice refer to belief in a Big God who will stretch the dollars for the faculty.
 The idea is somewhat akin to Elijah being fed by ravens.
 If the faculty are faithful in serving God through their teaching, then God will not abandon them, He will stretch their dollars.
 I’ve been told of faculty members whose children’s clothing “miraculously” lasted longer than one would expect.

 On one level, this all sounds like a reasonable expectation of a person living a life of faith.
-But, it occurred to me a couple of years back that a God who is big enough to stretch the dollars of the faculty ought also to be big enough to provide the institution with sufficient resources to properly compensate the faculty.
+But it occurred to me a couple of years back that a God who is big enough to stretch the dollars of the faculty ought also to be big enough to provide the institution with sufficient resources to properly compensate the faculty.
 In reality, I think, at times, this borders on spiritual abuse.
 On the one hand, institutions want the faculty to believe in a God who is big enough to stretch their dollars yet the institutions seemingly do not believe in a God who is big enough to provide them the appropriate funds to properly support their faculty.

-This hit home to me on several fronts when I was heading the art department at Louisiana College, now Louisiana Christian University, a Southern Baptist college.
-There were two big eye-openers.
-The first was that I had to have my children on state aid to receive medical coverage.
-The second was that we could not even afford to add just my wife to my health insurance.
-My family of seven was literally making just a few dollars too much to qualify for food stamps.
 This was not a situation unique to me.
 I knew several other faculty who were in the same position.
-Many faculty preached on weekends, not because they felt called to do so but because they needed the extra money to make ends meet.
-I know one faculty member who worked summers at a chain book store to try and make ends meet.
+Many faculty preached on weekends because they needed the extra money to make ends meet.
+I know one faculty member who worked summers at a chain bookstore to try and make ends meet.
 I remember one senior faculty member laughing out loud when I innocently mentioned salaries keeping up with inflation.
 Several of the faculty attended the same church we attended.
-We noticed that whenever the Church brought in a new youth minister, or any minister, they made $10-15,000 more than we did as faculty.
-I don’t begrudge them a living wage; but, it always seemed odd to me that a youth minister would make so much more than faculty and department heads at a Christian college.
+Whenever the Church brought in a new youth minister or any minister, they made $10-15,000 more than we did.
+I don’t begrudge them a living wage.
+But it always seemed odd to me that a youth minister made so much more than faculty and department heads.

 These colleges have a moral responsibility to care for their employees.
-A God who is big enough to stretch the faculty dollars and extend the life of their children’s clothing can also provide for the institutions to properly care for those under their care. Â God hasn’t always used ravens to care for his people.
-He dropped manna from heaven and compelled the Egyptians to give a tremendous amount of gold to the Israelites when they fled Egypt.
+A God who is big enough to stretch the faculty dollars and extend the life of their children’s clothing can also provide for the institutions to properly care for those under their care.
+God hasn’t always used ravens to care for his people.
+He dropped manna from heaven and compelled the Egyptians to give gold to the Israelites when they fled Egypt.

 I am by no means proposing a ‘prosperity gospel’ approach to administration.
-What I am saying is that colleges have a responsibility to pay their faculty in a way commensurate with their qualifications and in line with secular institutions of comparable size.
-It is a shame for families that have sacrificed often ten plus years in graduate school and are often carrying huge debt loads to then have to rely on public aid to sustain their families.
-But, mostly lets not make this a spiritual issue where the faculty are somehow seen as less than spiritual because they desire a living wage. Â Colleges need to be held accountable to pay such a wage.
+Still, colleges have a responsibility to pay their faculty commensurate with their qualifications and secular institutions of comparable size.
+It is a shame for families that have sacrificed, often ten-plus years in graduate school, and carry significant debt loads to rely on public aid to sustain their families.
+But mostly, let’s not make this a spiritual issue where the faculty are somehow seen as less than spiritual because they desire a living wage.
+Colleges need to be held accountable to pay such a wage.
 A worker is worth his wage.

 This essay is from our Anastasis Series where we resurrect articles from the past that are either still relevant today or can be easily updated.
 This piece was first published on March 3, 2013, and has been lightly edited and updated.

-Welcome, Brother Rondall to the world of Baptists.
+• Welcome, Brother Rondall to the world of Baptists.
 The churches, except for a few and they ar generally larger, are much like this.
 I msut admit that I did not know the colleges were that bad, but I would not be surprised.
 This is the real world of the Baptists in the era of empoverishment.
 Most jobs for the common folks have been moved over seas, and the jobs that remain are now financially limited, a way for companies to beat the unions (which in some cases need to be beat), but the common man is hurting now.
 The majority of Americans have been almost reduced to peonage.

 I think at one time Christian colleges wanted to legally get off the hook from using health insurance providers that paid for abortifacient drugs and the institution could do so by declaring employees ministers.